miniature-tiger/block.ops/README.md

 Production testing used Node.js v10.9.0 (this 'Latest Features' version is required) and MongoDB version v4.0.0.
 Run on macOS High Sierra.

 ### Block.Ops files
-* Download all files to your local computer using the "Clone of download" ---> "Download ZIP" buttons on the block.ops repository of github.
+* Download all files to your local computer using the "Clone of download" ---> "Download ZIP" buttons on the block.ops repository of github. **[PLEASE USE THE LATEST FORK WHICH INCLUDES A PATCH FOLLOWING THE HF20 ISSUES YESTERDAY]
 * Move the downloaded files to the directory of your choice.

 ### npm module installations